close up of a flea that will be eliminated by the best flea treatment for cats

 Types Of Flea Treatments

-While you should always check with your vet before starting any treatment, here are some different types to consider for your cat or dog.
+While you should always check with your vet before starting any treatment, here are some different types of flea treatments to consider for your cat or dog.

 Flea baths and sprays